valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-backend-libraries.md

   The response from OpenNotificaties when creating a subscription is missing a required property.
 This was causing a Runtime Exception while mapping the response.

+* **Fixed NullPointerException on startup**

+  Changing a process definition could cause a NullPointerException on startup when migrating the process links.
+This resulted in a failed start of the application.

 ## Breaking changes

 The following breaking changes were introduced: